Empress Wei and Princess Anle — Ambitious but Failed Power Seizure

 To Li Xian, the imprisoned life was full of fear.

-Many royals from the Li clan and officials were opposed to Wu's sovereignty over the Tang Empire, so they initiated many rebellions against Wu.
+Many royals from the Li clan and officials opposed Wu's sovereignty over the Tang Empire, so they initiated many rebellions against Wu.

 These rebellions burst out in many different places, but they all had the same purpose and claim: to support Li Xian back to the throne.